DanielWalther/trefyranio/README.md

 * How the polls are weighted
 * How the variance terms of the observation equation and the latent state are calculated

-In the beginning I weighted and aggregated the polls on a monthly basis.
-Now I ignore time and instead focus on the number of people asked.
-As soon as *8000 people* have been polled those scores are aggregated and new polls that come in then form part of the next group of 8000 people.
-By aggregating based on number of people rather than time we ensure that all groupings are equally large and therefore simultaneously that all scores are equally reliable.
+In the beginning I weighted and aggregated the polls either on a monthly basis or after a certain number of people had been polled.
+Now I avoid aggregation and instead have a completely continuous time trend.
+Each new poll is included as a new observation in the model and it is weighted by the square root of the number of people that have been polled.

-Secondly, the variance is now calculated through the R time series command "StructTS" and then multiplied by 3 to take account of unobserved uncertainty stemming from potential bias in the polls.
-This seems to work well when applying the model to past elections but is also a bit of a "dirty fix" since we don't really know how large the unobserved bias is.
+Secondly, the variance of the observed state is assumed to have mean zero and a standard deviation corresponding to the size of the poll.
+The variance of the latent state is given a (constant) non-informative gamma prior.

-In the future I will also employ different weights for different polling institutes but have yet to decide exactly how to calculate the weights.
+Two polling houses are given less weight - Sentio and United Minds.
+These tend to stand out from other polls more than one would expect from random chance alone and United Minds in particular also performed poorly in the 2010 election.
+All polls from Sentio are weighted down by 20% and those from United Minds by 10%.